aquaviverium/EPOCHS/0.0_HADEAN/specification.md

 ## Requirements

 - [ ] Pixel per pixel capable interactions.
-- [ ] Visual way of displaying the current state.
+- [X] Visual way of displaying the current state.
-- [ ] Propagation of quanta throughout the aether.
+- [X] Propagation of quanta throughout the aether.
+- [ ] Parallelization of update.